andrewferrier/normfn/README.md

 `normfn` has an opinionated sense of what a filename should look like.
 It prefers `YYYY-MM-DD-rest-of-the-filename.ext`, where `Y`, `M`, and `D` are the year, month and day that filename corresponds to respectively.
-At the moment, you cannot change this pattern, although there is a long-term goal to make the pattern configurable.
+At the moment, you cannot change this pattern, although longer-term it made be made configurable if there's enough interest.

 This default pattern is the ISO-8601 pattern, which is [superior](https://xkcd.com/1179/).
 In particular, it's useful because it sorts